 The concept of boundaries, privacy, discretion, and embarrassment is different across various cultures.
 Dress codes and standards of modesty also vary from culture to culture.
 When an employee acts unprofessionally, the company first tries to resolve the issue by informal warning or counseling.
 If there is no immediate response of improvement, then the company issues a legal warning notice to the employee, sometimes followed by termination.

-A warning notice is a formal note issued by the authorities against the inappropriate and the misconduct of the employee.
+A warning notice is a formal note issued by the authorities against the inappropriate and misconduct of the employee.
 Generally, the format of a warning notice consists of

 - Employee details